 What initially inspired you to set up Tiwale?

 I was frustrated at how common the idea of a girl leaving school at a young age for dowry benefits had become.
-Looking at our leadership, in a country with a history of government monetary scandals, I recognised that young people shouldn’t wait to try to change things.
-When 5 youths between 14 and 19 years old agreed to initiate Tiwale and 150 women showed up, there was no turning back – we had everything.
+Looking at our leadership, in a country with a history of government monetary scandals, I recognized that young people shouldn’t wait to try to change things.
+When five youths between 14 and 19 years old agreed to initiate Tiwale and 150 women showed up, there was no turning back—we had everything.

 What’s the best part of your job?

-What do you think to our Poverty is Sexist campaign?
+What do you think of our Poverty is Sexist campaign?